lackhole/Plotting-for-OpenCV/README.md

         example1.draw(30,x,y,Scalar(255,0,0));          // draw first 30 numbers of array x and y example2.draw(70,x,y,Scalar(0,0,255),"legend"); // draw first 70 numbers of array x and y, with name shown with colors.

-        Alert : range of numbers are set by first plot given. if you draw x[]={1,2,3} and y[]={-1,-2,-3} first, then draw x2[]={4,5,6},y2[]={7,8,9} later, the range is fixed to 1 to 3 and -3 to -1, so x2 and y2 is not visible.
+        Alert : ranges are set by first given plot. if you draw x[]={1,2,3} and y[]={-1,-2,-3} first, then draw x2[]={4,5,6},y2[]={7,8,9} later, the range is fixed to 1 to 3 and -3 to -1, so x2 and y2 is not visible.
         You can solve this by setting range manually, or draw big invisible(white) dummy plot first.